 There is a substantive scholarship using quantitative methodologies to address trade and environmental themes.
 For example, Egger et al. (2011) deployed the GMM estimators to evaluate the determinants of participation in multi-lateral environmental agreements.
 Here, the MRIO model is utilized to address global patterns in the production and consumption of CO2 and generate evidence to support or reject H3.
 Use of the MRIO model reflected the fact that to test the PHH, the CO2 footprint transfer between countries had to be evaluated and that such measurements cannot be made through more general economic models such as the GMM approach.
 This methodological strategy draws on widespread use of the MIRO model regarding environmental issues, for example concerning carbon emissions (Gallego and Lenzen, 2005; Lenzen et al., 2007; Peters and Hertwich, 2008; Rodrigues et al., 2006; Rodrigues and Domingos, 2008).

 Choice of the MRIO approach also reflects more specific conclusions of suitability derived from a distinctive methodological literature.
-For instance, Peters (2008, 17) discussed important characteristics of the MRIO model, particularly that, in contrast to the EBBT approach, there was a core distinction between trade relevant to immediate and final consumption.
+For instance, Peters (2008, 17) discussed important characteristics of the MRIO model, particularly that, in contrast to the EBBT approach, there was a core distinction between trade relevant to intermediate and final consumption.
 Alternatively, the EBBT ‘considers total consumption -intermediate plus final -through the use of bilateral trade data’ (Peters, 2008, 17).
-To summarize, the MRIO was superior both in terms of generating ‘detailed studies and decompositions of global production systems using tools such as structural path analysis’ and, of core relevance for this study, for analysis of consumption patterns.
+To summarize, the MRIO was superior in terms of generating ‘detailed studies and decompositions of global production systems using tools such as structural path analysis’ and, of core relevance for this study, for analysis of consumption patterns.
 Similarly, Su and Ang (2011, 50) further developed understanding of the MIRO approach through considering feedback effects from those trade-derived emissions, in other words how those emissions were ‘absorbed by a country’s final demands’.
 This goal was achieved through the development of SWD-ETT analysis, which involved specification of a series of allocation steps.

 In this article, a MIRO model is, thus, deployed to utilize interregional trade flows to quantify effects from a change in demand/consumption in one country on demand/consumption in another country.
 It thus constitutes a powerful analytical framework, facilitating quantification of interdependence amongst countries.